Home Insurance in France: Guide for International Students

 • Choose your provider: Compare plans to find one that fits your needs (e.g., shared apartments, optional extras).

-• Sign up online or contact an agent: Most insurers, like Luko or Lovys, offer quick online signup.
+• Sign up online or contact an agent: Most insurers offer quick online signup.
 Prefer human interaction?
 Reach out to an advisor.

 • Prepare your documents: